-With WordPress, you can publish content one-time, and automate your content distribution to all other services.
+With WordPress, you can publish content one-time, and automate the distribution of your content to all other services.

-- Distribute content automatically to social media channels and bookmarking sites,
+- Automatically distribute content to social services and bookmarking sites,

-- Automatically distribute comments and content to other blogs and web properties using RSS
+- Automatically distribute comments and content to other blogs and online properties using RSS

 As your business evolves, you can add more functionality and automate processes like:

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

 How do you get all this done?